phorton1/base-apps-gitMUI/docs/config.md

   repository, and a separate gitHub request will be made to get information about the fork.
   FORKED may be binary, or contain text that is shown in the infoWindow.
+Set automatically with *gitUI init*.

+## Fairly Important VERBS with REPOS

+These verbs are available for use to build local integrity checks about relationships between repos.

 - **USES** abs_repo_path - speficies that this repo USES
-  another repo.
-In turn creates USED_BY members on those repos, both of which end up being shortcuts to opening the refererd repo in the infoWindow.
+  another repo on the local machine.
+In turn, this creates USED_BY members on those repos, both of which end up being shortcuts to opening the referred repo in the infoWindow.
   *USES* creates a repository dependency graph.
 - **NEEDS** abs_path - an absolute path to a directory that must exist on the local machine.
 For dependencies other